You don’t stay competitive by standing still.

 - Be prepared to course correct.
 At the beginning of every large-scale project, you don’t know what you don’t know.
 Get set to update as data is revealed.

 While managers and executives may eagerly grasp the business decisions and changes that move a company forward, the individuals may fear and unwittingly sabotage them.
 By engaging your entire organization, communicating the progress – both the wins and challenges – you’ll get your employee buy-in and be able to sign off a successful implementation.

 Working from home or remotely is no longer a novelty.
 More than ever, businesses need to ensure that they can effectively manage employee engagement to keep the day-to-day operations running, maintaining strong customer satisfaction while still be able to work towards a ‘what’s next roadmap’ for the organization.

 Adding in a major organizational change and the chasm threatens to get wider between what is expected and what is being delivered.

 By setting clearly defined expectations there is less ambiguity on the impact each contributor is making towards the company’s goals.

 When the manager and employees align on clearly defined expectations and measurable feedback is provided, there is little room for errors that can’t be corrected.

 Every team needs a champion.
 Somebody to lead, to stick their neck out, rally the troops and believe in the goal.
 This is the person who will wave the flag and hold us all accountable, but they can’t execute on the goals alone.

 In a competitive market, it’s the innovators that gain the advantage.
-At printIQ we understand that a print MIS, ERP or MWS investment is a big one.
+At printIQ we understand that print management software investment is a big one.
 We take our partnership commitment seriously to help our customers gain that advantage.
 Together we create a plan with expectations and metrics for success, with transparency, through our end-to-end process focused on your success.